prishitakadam/CS536-Project/README.md

   <img src="./images/exp1_RTT.png" width="400" height="250" />
 </p>

- TThe trend is followed in the lossy network as well with the exception that the average latency increases substantially across all window sizes for every bandwidth compared to its lossless counterpart.
+ The trend is followed in the lossy network as well with the exception that the average latency increases substantially across all window sizes for every bandwidth compared to its lossless counterpart.

 <p align="left">
   <img src="./images/lossy_1.png" width="400" height="250" />